-Stay at the top, replenish your carbs, snap photos and hang out with the whisky jacks until you’re ready to head back down.
+Stay at the top, replenish your carbs, snap photos, and hang out with the whisky jacks until you’re ready to head back down.
 The return trip should be much faster, once you’re beyond the initial steep descent.
-Some people bring crazy carpets to assist on the way back to the parking lot.
-Or, if the snow is slick, you can slide on your butt too.
-Being careful, of course, not to twist your ankle or knee if your leg jams into the snow.

 Download the PDF version of this guide for offline use